 |5.||Gonystylus macrophyllus||Appendix II (CITES)|

 Many orchid species have been found on the steep mountainous slopes, and several other interesting groups have been encountered such as parasitic plants from the Balanophoraceae family.
 The very rare giant rafflesia flower, Rafflesia cf micrpylora-gadutensis, has been encountered by only in the low area of the foothills facing the Indian Ocean, and this area has already been cleared by a gold mine.
-Various species of pitcher plants (Nepenthes spp.) can also be found in the Batang Toru forests.
+Twelve species of pitcher plants (Nepenthes spp.) have been found in the Batang Toru Ecosystem so far.